Thailand

 Key Information for Travellers

-A silhouette of an airplane flying in the sky on a white background.
+Silhouette of an airplane in the upper left corner, flying across a white background.

 Average Flight Time